 CAT ITERATION

 Foreach loop.
-Golang does not have a foreach keyword.
+Go does not have a foreach keyword.
 But we can use a foreach loop by receiving 2 values in a for-range loop.
 We ignore the first, and the second is each element's value.

 package main